Switzerland | Berner Oberland Traverse

-Nine days of hiking through Switzerland's famed Berner Oberland.
+Nine days of hiking through Switzerland's famed Berner Oberland region.

 "This was the trip of a lifetime!
 We couldn’t have found it without your guidance.
 Thanks very much!
 It will remain with me forever.
 I loved the variety of weather, terrain – all exciting and new; The high level of service at the hotels; Having dinner available every night – we often arrived around 6 (once at 8), so an automatic dinner was great; The challenge of long hikes, day after day.
 I’m very glad we took the self-guided tour, and went with Ryder Walker.
 Our uncertainties lead to more adventure, and in the end we were proud of what we did.
 I hope I get a chance to do another self-guided tour with you in the future."- Bruce Homer-Smith

-Hiking beneath the famous Eiger, Mönch and Jungfrau mountains.
+Hiking beneath the famous Eiger, Mönch, and Jungfrau peaks.

 Quintessential Switzerland, from cuckoo clock chalets to cows and chocolate.

 A strenuous hiking tour through one of Switzerland's most famous regions.